Speed Reads:

 Beyond that, capabilities can vary greatly.
 Some common useful OBD2 scanner functions include:

-• Steering Angle Sensor (SAS) calibration: All modern vehicles are equipped with power steering systems that greatly assist in handling.
+• Steering Angle Sensor (SAS) calibration: All modern vehicles are equipped with power steering systems.
 If the SAS is improperly calibrated, your vehicle will be difficult to steer and may handle strangely (the wheel turning too easily, or only with difficulty).
 The SAS typically needs to be reset after any wheel alignment.

 • Diesel Particulate Filter (DPF) reset: A diesel particulate filter traps exhaust soot on vehicles with diesel engines.
 A DPF rest (also called DPF regeneration) is a process where accumulated dust is burned away.
 If the DPF accumulates too much debris, it can become clogged and lead to engine shutdown.